 Yes!
 I use method books and music that either includes a play-along, or record it myself and share a download link with you.
 We can even record full lesson sessions.
 I’ve developed a flexible teaching style that adapts to what the student needs and my students all progress at a steady rate that’s appropriate to their age and experience.
 I’ve found that while in-studio lessons are simply the best because of the human need to play along with someone, live online lessons are just as effective when you’ve got a teacher who can verbally explain things.

-Are you (or your child) a good candidate for Skype lessons?
+Are you (or your child) a good candidate for this type of lesson?